284: No Such Thing As Salty Yeti Bones

 Hello and welcome to another episode of No Such Thing as a Fish, a weekly podcast this week coming to you live from Paris.

-I am sitting here with Annie Binski, Andrew Hanzamari and James Harkin.
-And once again, we have gathered around the microphones with our four favorite facts from the last seven days.
+Andrew Hantamari and James Harkin and once again we have gathered around the microphones with our four favorite facts from the last seven days and in no particular order here we go starting with you James.

-So it gets pushed into them?
-Like, so it's they're already in.
+so it gets pushed into them like so it's they're ready in.
 That's what impaled means.

 Do they die?